amathew19/CephRCOSDocumentation/WorkReport.md

  ### Learning how to utilize forks to develop features:
    - Understood the concept of isolating changes in personal forks for independent development.
    - Practiced managing feature branches for better version control.
    - Learned how to submit polished pull requests for team review.

+ ### Learning Git and working with Terminal-based IDE's:
+   -

 ## Project brainstorming ideas